-There are two different approaches to control combustible dust: a managed solution or an engineered solution.
+There are two different approaches to control combustible dust and lint: a managed solution or an engineered solution.
 In fact, the NFPA Standards refer to a managed solution, which has been the status quo to date.
-It is helpful to examine each approach, identifying the strengths and weaknesses.
+Let's take a look at each approach, identifying the strengths and weaknesses.